meltingscales/2019-team-07f/README.md

 # 2019-team-07f
 Private team repo for ITMT 430

+See <https://github.com/HenryFBP/2019-team-07f-dockerized> for a Dockerized version that is WIP!

 # Monitoring

 Visit http://localhost:{19999,19998,19997} for application metrics once the application is running.